Shunsuke-Hori/Shunsuke-Hori.github.io/README.md

 # Shunsuke-Hori.github.io

-This is a repository for my personal website.
+This repository contains the source code for my personal website hosted at https://shunsuke-hori.github.io

+# Overview
 None of the templates were to my liking, so I decided to write some code myself.
 # What I wanted
 - A simple website with one Japanese and one English page.
 - Header navigation with a website title and links to each page.
 - Sidebar navigation with a table of contents.

-## Some notes
+# Usage
+- `git submodule update --remote` to update the CV submodule

+# Acknowledgments

-- I borrowed color map from [here](https://colorhunt.co/palette/222831393e46d65a31eeeeee)
+- Color map borrowed from [here](https://colorhunt.co/palette/222831393e46d65a31eeeeee)